AusBoone/Melody-Generator/README.md

 If this command fails with `command not found`, install Docker or use an alternative container runtime such as Podman.

-# New Features

-- Automatic chord progressions based on common pop patterns.
-- Expanded rhythmic patterns including eighth- and sixteenth-note figures.
-- Melodic rules such as leap compensation to avoid jarring jumps.
-- Variations when motifs repeat so phrases remain interesting.
-- Additional modes like Dorian, Mixolydian and pentatonic scales.
-- Dynamic velocity in the MIDI output for a more natural sound.
-- GUI button to reload saved preferences at any time.
-- GUI can preview the generated melody before saving.
-- Web interface now previews the generated melody using a WAV rendering created with FluidSynth.
-- Harmony and counterpoint tracks for multi-line melodies.
-- Optional base octave parameter to constrain the melody's register with occasional octave shifts.

 ## Algorithm Overview